-Buying the right kids bike is very important as the wrong size or type of kids bike can be dangerous, uncomfortable and a needless expense.
-There are no specific rules for buying a particular bike for a child, however the guidelines below should point you in the right direction.
+Buying the right kid’s bike is very important as the wrong size or type can be dangerous, uncomfortable and a needless expense.
+There are no specific rules for buying a particular bike for a child however, the tips below should point you in the right direction.

-Tips on Buying the Right Kids Size Bike
+How to Buy the Right Size Kids Bike

 Suitable for ages 3 to 5